danielabar/meblog/src/markdown/active_storage_form_errors.md

 We saw in the debug session that `expense_report.receipt.attached?` returns `true`, even though the attachment didn't actually get associated to the model.
 This means the view code will attempt to generate a download link `<%= link_to expense_report.receipt.filename, expense_report.receipt %>`.
 But in order to do this, it needs a `signed_id` for the file, which isn't available because the file hasn't been uploaded to storage and is not associated to the model.

-The next sections will walk through how to solve this.
+The next section will walk through how to solve this.

 ## 1. Check Persisted